ASSOCIATION OF SEWING AND DESIGN PROFESSIONALS CODE OF ETHICS

 3.0 RESPONSIBILITY TO OTHER SEWING PROFESSIONALS AND MEMBERS

-3.1 Members shall not interfere with the performance of another's contractual or professional relationship with a client.
+3.1 Members shall not interfere with the performance of another professional's contractual or professional relationship with a client.

 3.2 Members shall not initiate, or participate in, any discussion or activity which might result in an unjust injury to another sewing professional's reputation or business.